AzhamProdLive/Moni-Chan-v2-DiscordBot/README.md

+/!\ Feb 3 2024 : Repository unarchived, the Discord might go through a full revamp and reorganisation. /!\

-*Due of my Discord account being terminated, the project is now considered "dead", as I can't work on it anymore.
+Nov 23 2023 : *Due of my Discord account being terminated, the project is now considered "dead", as I can't work on it anymore.
 Thanks for the support everyone*